 1. High Fat Diet

-These herbs improve the function of the brain, and are known for relieving the symptoms of a wide range of neurological disorders including Parkinson’s, Alzheimer’s, as well as minor complaints like difficulty concentrating, and mild memory loss.
-They nourish the brain and entire central nervous system, which results in better functioning.
-Before doubting the benefits of these herbs, note that the research on these herbs are pretty outstanding and continue to prove the claims of their efficacy.
+These herbs improve the function of the brain and are known for relieving the symptoms of a wide range of neurological disorders including Parkinson’s, Alzheimer’s, as well as minor complaints like difficulty concentrating, and mild memory loss.
+They nourish the brain and the entire central nervous system, which results in better functioning.
+Before doubting the benefits of these herbs, note that the research on these herbs are pretty outstanding and continues to prove the claims of their efficacy.

-Withania Somnifera for example, also known as Ashwagandha, has been proven to improve cognitive function, memory, hormone regulation, and has been seen to improve the symptoms of patients with Dementia.
-One of the chemical constituents known as “Withanolide A” is able to induce neuritic regeneration and synaptic reconstruction, meaning is has the ability to reconstruct entire neuronal networks.
-Withania Somnifera is able to induce the process of neurogenesis via multiple mechanisms including the stimulation of production of BDNF – Brain derived Neurotrophic Factor.
-Studies have proven that Ashwagandha improves cognitive function, improves memory, reduces inflammation, reduces anxiety, and provides neuro-protection by inducing antioxidant enzymes.
+Withania Somnifera for example, also known as Ashwagandha, has been proven to improve cognitive function, attention, memory, and information processing speed (see study).
+It has also been effective in hormone regulation and has been seen to improve the symptoms of patients with depression, anxiety, and bipolar disorder.
+One of the chemical constituents known as “Withanolide A” is able to induce neuritic regeneration and synaptic reconstruction, meaning it has the ability to reconstruct entire neuronal networks.
+Withania Somnifera is able to induce the process of neurogenesis via multiple mechanisms including the stimulation of the production of BDNF – Brain-derived Neurotrophic Factor.

-Bacopa Mennieri improves cognitive function and formation of Acetylcholine, increases Serotonin levels, regulates Dopamine levels, reduces neuro-inflammation and has neuro-protective effects.
-Research has also proven that Barcopa can significanly improve the symptoms of ADHD and is very well tolerated.
+Bacopa Mennieri improves cognitive function and memory (see study) and may play a role in assisting the formation of Acetylcholine, increasing Serotonin levels, regulating Dopamine levels, reducing neuroinflammation and providing neuroprotective effects.
+Research has also proven that Bacopa can significantly improve the symptoms of ADHD and is very well tolerated (see study).

 (Make sure to use these herbs under the guidance of an Ayurvedic doctor, as they can be dangerous if improperly used.)